 Welcoming a new member into the Body of Christ brings great joy to all the assembled and is an opportunity for all present to renew their faith.
 Therefore, Baptisms are celebrated the third Sunday of each month during any weekend Mass.

 All persons over the age of reason “7-years-old” who are not Baptized must enroll in the RCIA (Rite of Christian Initiation for Adults) program.
-Click here for more information.
+More information can be found on our RCIA Page.

 To learn more about the Sacrament of Baptism: